-We deliver breaking information in digestible format peppered with commentary, wit and a deep understanding of the subject matter being discussed.
+We deliver breaking information in digestible format peppered with commentary, wit, and a deep understanding of the subject matter.

-It isn’t just enough to inform, but our posts strive to be interesting and entertaining as well complimented with compelling, high quality imagery and video.
+It isn’t enough to just inform; our posts strive to be interesting, entertaining and complemented with compelling, high-quality media.

-9to5 reviewers are never paid for reviews but we often receive free review units and complementary instruction on usage.
-9to5 only run reviews of hardware and software that we deem interesting to our audience and worth looking at.
-(This is the reason you don’t often see poor reviews on 9to5 sites – if we review something we don’t like or find interesting, we usually won’t post it.
-We don’t want to waste your time!)
+9to5 reviewers are never paid for reviews, but we often receive free temporary or permanent review units and complementary instruction on usage.
+We only run reviews of hardware and software that we deem interesting to our audience and worth looking at.
+This is the reason you don’t often see poor reviews on 9to5 sites: If we review something we don’t like or find interesting, we usually won’t post it.
+We don’t want to waste your time.

-Affiliate linking: We use affiliate links whenever possible (9to5 sites run software that adds affiliate tags to any outside linking as a revenue generating mechanism – you support 9to5 by using our links to buy products).
+We use affiliate links whenever possible; 9to5 sites run software that adds affiliate tags to any outside linking as a revenue-generating mechanism.
+You support 9to5 by using our links to buy products.

-9to5Toys.com is primarily a shopping deals and news site where we aim to be first posting original news on new gear and notable price drops.
-9to5Toys also aggregates relevant technology deals from leaders in this industry including Dealnews.com, StackSocial and MacUpdate.
+9to5Toys is a gear, shopping deals, and news site where we aim to be first to post original news on new gadgets and notable price drops.
+9to5Toys also aggregates relevant technology deals from leaders in this industry, including StackSocial and others.

 9to5Mac was born in 2007 between the announcement and the launch of the iPhone from Seth Weintraub’s Paris apartment.
-Weintraub was taking sabbatical from Mac IT development work while his wife was given a fellowship to study in France.
+Weintraub was taking a sabbatical from Mac IT development work while his wife was given a fellowship to study in France.
 The blog was a way to keep up with technology developments and nurture a writing career that was also taking shape at Computerworld, an IDG publication.
 The full story is here.